NVSL/CSE141pp-Tool-Moneta/moneta/tutorial/writeup.md

 Click the **Generate Trace** button and wait for the trace to finish generating.
 You should see `intro_trace` appear under the **Full Trace** box on the right.
 Select the `intro_trace` and click **Load Trace**.
 You should see a plot appear.

+>Some Side Notes:
+>
+>For larger and/or longer running programs (i.e. programs with more than 10,000,000 memory accesses), you may need to increase **Max Accesses** so your target memory region is traced before Moneta stops.
+But, do note that larger values will load slower and can potentially crash Jupyter's notebook kernel.
+>
+>Leaving **Working Directory** empty and putting `tutorial/intro` as the **Executable Path** also works since `intro` doesn't need to run specifically in the **Working Directory**

 ### Exploring the Memory Access Plot

 You can use the navigation features in the plot's top toolbar to move around and zoom in/out of the plot.
 For now, disregard all the sidebar dropdowns except **Click Zoom**.